objectcraftworks/retiredblog/source/articles/javascript/nodejs/assert/throws/index.markdown

  {%img /images/articles/javascript/nodejs/using-assert/divide_by_zero.png %}

   When you pass divide(2,0) directly to assert.throws, what assert.throws receives is a return value of the function.
-By then, the call threw the error.
+By then, the call has already been executed with an exception.
 So that's why, the function under test should be wrapped to use it in ```assert.throws```.

   We have seen how we can use ```assert.throws``` to expect an exception in a test scenario.